 |"when you say Spud"|

-Consider this revolving cake tableau: we start with the singer and his girl and revolve slowly to see: 18th century noblemen, Chinese rural moon beam guitar pixies; Pagliachi belting out his pain before a giant drum; a beautiful flame goddess mocking him from above; a row of pianists working out an early version of Rhapsody in Blue; a sea of vampire women in black shimmering Dragon Lady dresses; a giant mummer sun crown headgear crown angel, and a magic femme fatale to crown the cake. best of all is the crazy spiral curtain, the slowly rolls up as the cake turns and then lowers back down.
+Consider this revolving cake tableau below: we start with the singer and his girl and revolve slowly to see 18th century noblemen, Chinese rural moon beam guitar pixies, Pagliachi belting out his pain before a giant drum, a beautiful flame goddess mocking him from above, a row of pianists working out an early version of Rhapsody in Blue, a sea of vampire women in black shimmering Dragon Lady dresses, a giant mummer sun crown headgear crown angel, and a magic femme fatale to crown the cake.
+Slowly revealing it all as the giant marble column cake as it revolves, a crazy spiral curtain that slowly rolls up as the cake turns and then lowers back down.

-It's a very psychedelic center to the film, with billowing ruffles and angelic choirs that for the first time help me to understand the mindset that led to all the ruffles and bows of turn of the century theater and costumery.
-This number alone shows what all the others were aiming at, and just coming off stuffy and overbaked.
-Of course there's some of that, too, such as the ungratifying sight of an imitation Eddie Cantor in black face and popeye glasses square-prancing around like a politically incorrect robot singing "If you Knew Suzie" in front of a giant shower curtain.
+It's a very psychedelic centerpiece to this gargantuan film, with billowing ruffles and angelic choirs that for the first time help me to understand the mindset that led to all the ruffles and bows of turn of the century theater and costumery.
+This one weird dream musical number alone shows what both turn of the century decades were aiming at.
+Of course there's some real drivel elsewhere in the film, such as the unsettling sight and sound of an imitation Eddie Cantor in black face and Popeye glasses square-prancing around the stage like a politically incorrect robot singing "If you Knew Suzie" in front of a giant shower curtain.
 Oh!
 Oh!
 Oh what a gal and now I understand the big Carnegie Hall performance of Andy Kaufman in MAN ON THE MOON with the human Xmas tower.

-Like Kaufman's comedy, the follies predate sexuality and embrace a fully non-gender-specific humanism, a dreamy pillowy magic, a pre-Edenic gorgeous flowing white river of energy, where women are done up like beautiful Weird Tales covers brought to life and the men are all in tuxes and standing very still.
-Peter Max, Bouguereau, Hans Christian Anderson and The Yellow Submarine artistic designer Heinz Edelmann are all the heirs of this man.
-In another surreal number, we see legions of white and silver balloons flying out towards the screen, towards the camera eye, opening a middle field of depth that leads us farther and farther back, what Flo basically does is attempt to duplicate the effects of 3-D decades before it was invented.
+Like Kaufman's comedy, the follies predate sexuality and embrace an infant-eyed humanism, a dreamy pillowy magic, a pre-Edenic gorgeous flowing white river of energy where women are done up like beautiful Weird Tales covers brought to life and the men are all in tuxes and standing very still.
+Peter Max, Bouguereau, Hans Christian Anderson and The Yellow Submarine artistic designer Heinz Edelmann are all the heirs, it turns out, of old Flo Z. In another surreal number we see legions of white and silver balloons flying out towards the screen, towards the camera eye, opening a middle field of depth that leads us farther and farther back, duplicating the effects of 3-D decades before it was invented.
 You can't help but be transported through the looking glass into a Little Nemo of Berkley wünderland, the kind that the Wall Street crash of 1929 would put an end to.
-That's the thing, when we watch a Busby Berkeley musical number we move inside the stage and the camera swirls and eddies and snakes around the dancers to form geometric kaleidoscope perfection; Ziegfeld didn't have the cameras so he uses each audience member's eye and proceeds to aim his balloons and ostrich feathers right at it, trailing big confetti streamers behind them.
+That's the thing, when we watch a Busby Berkeley musical number we move inside the proscenium arch and out the stage door; the stage and the camera swirls and eddies and snakes around the dancers to form geometric kaleidoscope perfection.
+But it all had to be from the stage, for Flo.
+So he uses each audience member's eye and proceeds to aim his balloons and ostrich feathers right at them, trailing big confetti streamers behind.

 In the era between 3-D and Ziegfeld's balloons, tapping into the limits of the eye as a way to change viewer mindsets was forgotten in favor of the recognized patina of cinema fantasy as we know it today - the 2-D proscenium arch style of middle range shot, the 'you are there' but-not-there ghost presence amidst the action we're used to today, i.e. we've become the invisible spectator.
 No one looks us in the eye anymore.
 It used to be that we could take our infantile delight in the cloud mobile above our crib and bring it into the adult world if we had the right guide.
 Ziegfeld is seen as the one who dares dream the biggest, to bankrupt the world to reach new heights in revolving stage staircases, all just so the stage can reach out like two pairs of big mommy hands into our infant crib of an orchestra seat.

 Maybe back at the time audiences knew what those hands were reaching for, but in 2013 it's pretty clear we need to be half-dead from killer flus just to see what Flo's billowing dreamscape eye seduction fuss is about.
-Maybe it's all merely an appeasement, a Nazca line offering to the giant Kathy Bates in the sky--sledge-hammer in one hand, Vicodin in the other--the Kali of the flu-wracked MISERY arts.
-It's how She wants it, so Flo Z gave it to her, just so he could have his row of beautiful naked thighzzzz...
+Maybe it's all merely an appeasement, a Nazca line to the giant Kathy Bates in the sky.
+Her sledge-hammer in one hand, a bottle of Vicodin in the other, she's the Kali of the flu-wracked MISERY arts and it's how she wants it, so Flo Z gave it to her, just so he could have his row of beautiful naked thighzzzz...
 Nemo, you've been sleeping again!
+More feathers!